tvdeyen/capistrano-maintenance/README.md

 Usage
 -----

+Install the gem via rubygems:

+`gem install capistrano-maintenance`

-Put this line into your deploy.rb file:
+And put this line into your deploy.rb file:

 `require 'capistrano/maintenance'`